Read all about Sherwin Williams Creamy, plus see 25 real homes that use it!

 When it comes to creams and off-whites, most people are worried about them appearing yellow.
 The irony is that these colors ARE yellows that have been toned way down in varying amounts by adding neutrals such as gray, beige, and black.

 Creamy has been toned down enough to be a light off-white with just a faint reading of yellow in certain lighting situations.
-However, no matter what lighting it’s in, Creamy isn’t a yellow as Dover White is!
+However, no matter what lighting it’s in, Creamy isn’t as yellow as Dover White is!

 If undertones make your head hurt, you’re not alone!
 Grab your free copy of 5 Biggest Paint Choice Mistakes Click here or enter your email below.
 I’ll send the tips right away!⤵️